victornicolet/parsynt/README.md

 ## Requirements

-Most of the source files are written in [Racket 6.4](https://racket-lang.org/download/).
+## Racket
+We use Rosette as a backend solver for program synthesis, so you will need [Racket 6.4](https://racket-lang.org/download/).
 You can install Rosette using Racket command line tools :
 ```$ raco pkg install rosette```
 Or you can install it from source, [more information here](https://github.com/emina/rosette).